Garnet Health 2020 Annual Report

 At Garnet Health Medical Center, formerly known as Orange Regional Medical Center, we believe the journey through cancer survivorship begins at diagnosis.
 We offer those with cancer, and their friends and families, the most effective diagnostic services, treatment, information and support possible.
 High-quality care and excellent patient outcomes are our number one priority, and our staff and physicians partner to continuously monitor, measure and work to improve the quality of our advanced healthcare services.

-Garnet Health Medical Center’s Cancer Program is accredited by the American College of Surgeons Commission on Cancer establishes standards for accreditation to ensure high-quality, multidisciplinary and comprehensive cancer care delivery.
-Garnet Health Medical Center has an accredited cancer program.
-This national distinction is awarded to cancer treatment facilities that meet the highest-quality requirements established by the Commission on Cancer.
-These standards focus on cancer prevention, early diagnosis, optimal treatment and rehabilitation, surveillance for recurrent disease, support services and end-of-life care.
-Accredited programs must demonstrate ongoing participation in research and the extent of outreach and education to the community to promote prevention, early detection, and knowledge about cancer and its impacts.
+Garnet Health Medical Center’s Cancer Program is accredited by the American College of Surgeons’ Commission on Cancer (CoC).
+This national distinction is awarded to cancer treatment facilities that meet the highest-quality requirements for cancer care.
+Accreditation standards focus on cancer prevention, early diagnosis, optimal treatment and rehabilitation, surveillance for recurrent disease, support services and end-of-life care.
+Accredited programs must demonstrate ongoing participation in research and a focus on outreach and education to the community to promote prevention, early detection, and knowledge about cancer and its impacts.

 Gerard Galarneau, MD